Go back

 Lo Manthang: Provides breathtaking views of the surrounding valleys and Tibetan plateau from its ancient walls.

-Dhakmar Village: Known for its red cliffs and unique rock formations, creating a dramatic landscape.
+Dhakmar Village is known for its red cliffs and unique rock formations, creating a dramatic landscape.

 Chhoser Caves: A viewpoint with a mix of history and natural beauty, offering views of ancient caves carved into cliffs.